After 33 hours of research evaluating 50 products, we picked August Smart Lock Pro + Connect as our top choice.

 Power backup – The fact that your lock is digital means that it relies on electrical current to remain active.
 So what happens when the power shuts off?
 Thankfully, many modern smart locks come with a battery back-up, using a 9V battery to provide enough power to get your door open in case of a power outage.

-This is the #1 question that most people want answered when considering a smart lock.
+This is the #1 question that most people want to be answered when considering a smart lock.

 Smart locks eliminate the need for a key, which means the lock can’t be picked using lockpicking tools.
 The fact that it’s paired directly to your smartphone means that you, the owner of said phone, should be the only one with access to the lock.